codeigniter4/CodeIgniter4/user_guide_src/source/testing/benchmark.rst

 		]
 	]

-You can change the precision of the calculated duration by passing in the number of decimal places you want shown as the only parameter.
+You can change the precision of the calculated duration by passing in the number of decimal places you want to be shown as the only parameter.
 The default value is 4 numbers behind the decimal point::

 	$timers = $benchmark->getTimers(6);